-For poker lovers around the world, bluffing is a critical weapon in their armory; they use it to gain a psychological edge over their opponents.
+For poker lovers worldwide, bluffing is a critical weapon in their armoury; they use it to gain a psychological edge over their opponents.

 Bluffing is a high-risk strategy that players use to dominate their opponents and get the upper hand, especially in situations where the person doesn’t have a particularly strong hand.
 The trick is to convince your opponents that your hand is a winning one when, in actuality, it is pretty ordinary.